Introduction

 Constrained delegation on Microsoft SQL Server

 If you use Kerberos based authentication for Microsoft SQL Server, we recommend to also setup user impersonation.
-This example sets up the Microsoft SQL Server JDBC driver so that KNIME Server will impersonate workflow users on JDBC connections.
+This example sets up the Microsoft SQL Server JDBC driver so that KNIME Hub will impersonate workflow users on JDBC connections.
 For further details about using Kerberos integrated authentication with Microsoft SQL Server see the Microsoft SQL Server documentation.

 /instance/org.knime.database/drivers/built-in-mssqlserver-9.4.0/attributes/additional/org.knime.database.util.DerivableProperties/knime.db.connection.jdbc.properties/gsscredential/type=DELEGATED_GSS_CREDENTIAL